 You may remember the scene in Julie & Julia when Julia is frustratingly working with her editor, Judith Jones at Knopf publishing to come up with the title for her first cookbook – Mastering the Art of French Cooking.
 And so it is that Judith Jones that continued to work with Julia and many other talented writers with the recipes they would share with the public.
 Now the vice president and senior editor at Alfred A. Knopf, she released a cookbook in 2009 that I have had on my wish list for years.
 Finally, it has arrived and it has surpassed my expectations.

-The Pleasures of Cooking for One Jones sharing that after her husband Evan died in 1996, she was uncertain that she would ever enjoy cooking for only herself, but as she shares in her memoir The Tenth Muse: My Life in Food, she quickly discovered dining with her own company was not only a way of honoring one of her treasured rituals enjoyed with her husband but something she rather looked forward to at the end of the day.
+In The Pleasure of Cooking for One Jones sharing that after her husband Evan died in 1996, she was uncertain that she would ever enjoy cooking for only herself, but as she shares in her memoir The Tenth Muse: My Life in Food, she quickly discovered dining with her own company was not only a way of honoring one of her treasured rituals enjoyed with her husband but something she rather looked forward to at the end of the day.

 Why I am devouring this cookbook: